exbotanical/brutus/CONTRIBUTING.md

 - iptables
 - pip3 install -U git+https://github.com/kti/python-netfilterqueue

 KNOWN ERRORS:

+ - macOS users are receiving 'compilation failed' error messages despite successful compilation - will look at code later; it's probably an easy bugfix

-sslstrip raises exceptions on POSTs
+ - sslstrip raises exceptions on POSTs

+*sslstrip error msg fix*
 This is actually quite easy to fix.
 These are just warnings and they can be ignored for a cleaner output of SSLstrip.

-Open up the ServerConnection.py file from SSLStrip and look for this function call :  HTTPClient.handleResponsePart(self, data)  and this one: HTTPClient.handleResponseEnd(self)
+Will need to open up the ServerConnection.py file from SSLStrip and look for function calls  `HTTPClient.handleResponsePart(self, data)`  and `HTTPClient.handleResponseEnd(self))`

-Just add a try/except around these calls like so:
+Need to add a try/except around said calls like so:
 ```
 try:
     HTTPClient.handleResponsePart(self, data)